 The two general rules of thumb that you can do on your own are:

-Focus on reducing your credit card debt.
-The high-interest rates can impact your ability to get out of debt.
-Start by planning a budget and allocating monthly money to pay down your credit card balance.
+1. Focus on reducing your credit card debt.
+The high interest rates can impact your ability to get out of debt.
+Start by planning a budget and allocating monthly money to pay your credit card balance.

 The Bottom Line

-Everyone's debt is unique to them.
-Book a short talk with me, and I'll provide you with a personalized plan on how you can get more from your debt.
+Everyone’s debt is unique to them.
+We provide you with a personalized plan to get more from your debt.